Call +44(0)161 941 4000

 The title deeds will show who the legal owner of the property is and there is a presumption that they will own the underlying beneficial interest in the property.
 If the property is in joint names, there is a presumption that it is owned equally in the absence of a written declaration of trust.

-If a joint owner seeks to argue that he or she owns more than a 50% share, he will need to show that the he and his co-owner had a different common intention than to own the property in equal shares when the property was purchased, or that they subsequently formed a common intention that their respective interests would change.
+If a joint owner seeks to argue that he or she owns more than a 50% share, they would need to show that the s/he and their co-owner had a different common intention than to own the property in equal shares when the property was purchased, or that they subsequently formed a common intention that their respective interests would change.